 What Makes Project Management Frameworks Enterprise-Level?

 An enterprise project management framework elevates the project management practices of a single team or department so they can be used organization-wide.
 This often involves templatizing common project management artifacts, such as kickoff documents, project schedules, or project roadmaps.

 An enterprise project management framework may also incorporate additional project workflows that would benefit large-scale or more complex projects, such as decision support criteria, risk analysis, standardized cost estimating practices, best practices or curricula for project managers and teams, OKRs, and change management.

 Typically, a good place to start is to review an organization’s existing practices.
 You’ll often find that teams or departments have created duplicative workflows to solve for common challenges.
 A project manager or PMO can review the existing set of processes and extract the best elements from each team’s version to create the organizational standard.

-Even if you have a PMO to codify and enforce these standards, it’s best to enlist executive support when doing so to make sure employees understand expectations for using the new framework.
+Even if you have a PMO or EPMO (enterprise project management office) to codify and enforce these standards, it’s best to enlist executive support when doing so to make sure employees understand expectations for using the new framework.

 The Benefits Of Enterprise Project Management Frameworks

 When an organization is dealing with project implementation across an enterprise or with a portfolio of projects, having additional structure and controls can save time and money.